Specialized Learning for the Whole Child (PDF)

 Occupational therapy, speech therapy, art, music and physical education sessions and classes are educational as well as therapeutic, helping to reduce anxiety, promote healthy self-expression, and improve coordination and fine motor skills.
 Play therapy is also available during the school day through an insurance plan or private pay.

 After-school programs, extra-curricular activities and summer camp are available for enrolled students.
-Offerings include music lessons, Brick 4 Kids LEGO® lab, Taekwondo and more.
+Offerings include cooking classes, LEGO® Club, Taekwondo and more.